April 24, 2018

 The advisors at Heavybit were amazing for perspective and encouragement.

 “In fact, we ended up getting help with things we didn’t even know we needed help with.
-I thought we were going to be a bottoms-up sale.
+I thought we were going to be a bottom-up sale.
 Turns out, we’re much more of a fit to enterprise sales.
 Heavybit also had advisors who could help specifically with that.”

 Some advisors that helped LaunchDarkly think through product-market fit include Harrison Metal’s Michael Dearing, who advised on funnel management, Acompli’s Javier Soltero of who helps refine LaunchDarkly’s go-to-market strategy, and StackOverflow and Discourse’s Jeff Atwood on effective business models.
+Harbaugh herself is now a mentor to other founders in the Heavybit community and continues to share some of the lessons she’s learned to date.

 Developer tool companies have a unique and tough path to market.
 It’s really nice to have access to founders that are facing your same challenges, and who you can ask for advice and then help others in return.